Answers to frequently asked questions about applying for a nursery place in a Merton community school.

 What if I need more than 15 hours a week?

 As well as the Universal entitlement, many working families can get up to 15 extra hours a week of free early education and childcare for their 3 or 4-year-old children, making up to 30 hours in total.
 This is called the Extended Entitlement.

 Applications for the Extended Entitlement are made via HMRC's Childcare Service.
-You can apply up to 16 weeks before your child becomes eligible to start in their Universal Entitlement free nursery class place.
+You can apply up to 16 weeks before your child turns 3-years-old.
 Visit childcarechoices.gov.uk to find out if you might be eligible for the Extended Entitlement and for details of how to apply.

 The Extended Entitlement is available at a number of primary schools and places are usually offered once your Universal Entitlement place has been offered and accepted.
 The additional free hours are also available at private nurseries, preschools and with childminders.
 These providers often run pick-up and drop-off services at primary schools.
 You can find out which schools and other providers offer the Extended Entitlement and learn more, including answers to Frequently Asked Questions.